TU-Delft-DCC/TU-Delft-DCC.github.io/docs/gitlab/runner_matlab.md

 1. Download the `license.lic` file

-## Step 7.
+### Step 6.
 Configure the CI/CD pipeline on Gitlab
 Before we can run a CI job, we need to configure a few settings in our Gitlab repository

 **1. Add tag to matlab runner**
-    Under `Settings -> CI/CD -> Runners` we can find the available specific runners.
+    Under **Settings -> CI/CD -> Runners** we can find the available specific runners.
 Press the edit button on the matlab-gitlab runner and add the tag `matlab-gitlab`.
 With this, we can call more easily call this specific runner within our CI pipeline.

 **2. Add license as Variable**
-    Under `Settings -> CI/CD -> Variables` add a new variable called `MATLAB_LICENSE`, past the content of the downloaded `license.lic` file and set `type` to `file`.
+    Under **Settings -> CI/CD -> Variables** add a new variable called `MATLAB_LICENSE`, past the content of the downloaded `license.lic` file and set `type` to `file`.
 Having the license available as a Gitlab variable allows us to update it without having to change the Matlab image.

 ````{note}
 Alternatively, we could have added the license file directly to the Docker image.
 With the license file in the same folder as the Dockerfile and adding the following command to the Dockerfile, we can build a Docker image with an activated Matlab: